Necromunda: Cawdor

 House Cawdor is the stronghold of the Cult of Redemption.
 For this reason, all of the gangers wear masks in public to hide their faces from the 'infidels' of the other houses, and are known to utilise scavenged equipment due to their background as bone pickers and scavengers.
 They are known to hunt mutants and heretics to the point of fanaticism (part of the Redemptionist influence) which brings them into conflict with gangs who would utilise them.

 From a player perspective House Cawdor is a fast-moving close combat house with the gangsters having access to Combat, Ferocity, and Agility skills.

 Delaque

 Other hivers are justifiably suspicious of House Delaque, who specialise in spying and assassination.
 The gangers often wear large trench coats, with large internal pockets for concealing weapons and other large items.
 Most are bald and extremely pale.
 Many wear visors, goggles, or have light filters implanted into their eyes, sensitivity to light being a common Delaque weakness.
-Delaque territory is even more dimly lit than the rest of the hive, fitting for people who are shrouded in mystery.
+Delaque territory is even more dimly lit than the rest of the hive, fitting for a people who shrouded in mystery.

 From a player perspective, House Delaque are the ranged specialists, with their gangers having access to Shooting, Agility, and Stealth skills.